manjaro/homepage/content/support/commonproblems/howtoterminal.md

 | ![Icon](;baseurl;/img/actions/information.svg) | Sometimes the terminal will ask *"Do something?
 [Y/N]"*.
 Press Y for answering "yes" and N for answering "no".
 If there are more options, you often can press ? to show an explanation. |
 |   |   |

 Wait until the program is finished.
-You may press enter multiple times